 - Introduction of the Internship/Bachelors' Thesis component to address the needs of additional development of practical skills or the development of basic research skills.
 Students who choose Bachelor's Thesis are required to take a Business Research course from the electives list as well.
-Internship is organized in cooperation between University and Industrial partners who are involved in monitoring and assessing student performance. - Responding to students' request, elective courses are offered from the second year of studies, thus giving students enough flexibility to tailor their studies to their individual interests without devaluing its academic rigour and the achievement of its LOs. - Based on invited professor's initiatives the subject of Logistics was introduced as an elective and was welcomed by students as evidenced by the preference in following it. - Including Entrepreneurship as a compulsory course in the core part of the programme.
+Internship is organized in cooperation between University and Industrial partners who are involved in monitoring and assessing student performance. - Responding to students' request, elective courses are offered from the second year of studies, thus giving students enough flexibility to tailor their studies to their individual interests without devaluing its academic rigour and the achievement of its LOs. - Introducing new subjects such as Data Analysis and Financial Modelling using Spreadsheets, Financial Mathematics, Accounting Software Application, Real Estate Valuation and Fundamentals of Risk Management. - Including Entrepreneurship as a compulsory course in the core part of the programme.